kathirmeyyappan/edge-detector/README.md

 ## Bilinear Interpolation
 The blocky upscaling of nearest neighbor interpolation leaves much to be desired when we upscale to larger sizes.
 The pixelated nature of the originally smaller image becomes very apparent, after all.
 To mitigate this effect, we can use bilinear interpolation.
 This resizing method essentially eliminates apparent blockiness by linearly interpolating for each pixel that corresponds to a point in between discrete RGB values from the original image.
 Mathematically, this idea is actually quite difficult to explain without diagrams and many redundant equations.
 See [here](https://en.wikipedia.org/wiki/Bilinear_interpolation) for more about bilinear interpolation.

-My implementation of this algorithm can be found at [bilinear_interpolation.py](src/resize_algorithms/bilinear_interpolation.py).
+My implementation of this algorithm can be found in [bilinear_interpolation.py](src/resize_algorithms/bilinear_interpolation.py).
 As the first paragraph of the wikipedia link describes, I linearly interpolated with weighted averages one axis at a time, using NumPy's rotation method to increase the efficiency of the implementation.
-To run this file yourself, try ```python3 src/resize_algorithms/bilinear_interpolation.py --help``` to get started.
+To run this file, run this from the root: ```python3 src/resize_algorithms/bilinear_interpolation.py -f [FILEPATH] -s [RESIZE FACTOR]```, where the filepath is from the root (e.g. ```images/luffy.py```) and the resize factor is a float greater than 1.

 Now, let us see what kind of differences that bilinear interpolation provides to image resizing.
 Below, we have two images, both of which are the results of running resizing algorithms (with x5 resizing) on [eren.jpg](images/eren.jpg).
 To the left, we have the nearest neighbor interpolation result (run ```python3 src/resize_algorithms/nearest_neighbor_interpolation.py -f images/eren.jpg -s 5``` from root).
 To the right is the bilinear interpolation result (run ```python3 src/resize_algorithms/bilinear_interpolation.py -f images/eren.jpg -s 5``` from root).